dc-GAN: Dual-Conditioned GAN for Face Demorphing From a Single Morph: Introduction

 To set up the problem, we first identify multiple scenarios that are plausible in the real world.
 In the context of this work, the choice of train and test data will define these scenarios.
-To formally define the various scenarios arising in real life, let $\mathcal{X}_{train}$, $\mathcal{Y}_{train}$ denote the training data corresponding to the morphs and bonafides, respectively.
-Assume that all morph images in $\mathcal{X}_{train}$ images are necessarily generated only using the identities in $\mathcal{Y}_{train}$.
+To formally define the various scenarios arising in the real world, let $\mathcal{X}_{train}$, $\mathcal{Y}_{train}$ denote the training data corresponding to the morphs and bonafides, respectively.
+Also, let $\mathcal{Y}_{test}$ be the set of test morphs.
+Assume that all morphs in $\mathcal{X}_{train}$ are necessarily generated only using the identities in $\mathcal{Y}_{train}$.

-where, $\mathcal{M}$ is the morphing operator.
-Test sets $\mathcal{X}_{test}$, $\mathcal{Y}_{test}$ are defined similarly.
-We now define three scenarios: i) Train and test morphs are obtained from the same pool of identities. ii) Some train and test morphs share the same identities but not all. iii) Train and test morphs are generated from a disjoint pool of identities.
-These conditions can be formally defined as:
+Given a test morph, $x$, created using the constituent images, $y_1$ and $y_2$, the scenarios are categorized as follows: 1) train and test morphs are generated from the same pool of identities, i.e., $y_1 \in \mathcal{Y}_{train} $ and $y_2 \in \mathcal{Y}_{train}$; 2) each test morph is created using one face image from the training set and one from an unseen identity, i.e., scenario 2 asserts that either $y_1 \in \mathcal{Y}_{train} $ or $y_2 \in \mathcal{Y}_{train}$ but not both; 3) train and test morphs are generated from a disjoint pool of face images (and disjoint identities), i.e., the identities involved in creating the training morphs do not participate in the creation of test morphs and vice-versa.
+In other words, $\mathcal{Y}_{test} \cap \mathcal{Y}_{train} =\phi$.
+Note that the datasets used in this paper consist of a single face image per identity, with only neutral face images from the FRLL dataset being used to generate the test morphs.
+Consequently, the terms ``images" and ``identities" are sometimes used interchangeably.

-Most of the previous work assumed scenario 1 implicitly \cite{ref18,ref66}, but this is a strong assumption hampering the generalisability of the demorphing technique.
-Limited research has been conducted on demorphing in scenario 3 , and most techniques seem to merely replicate the morph in both the outputs\cite{ref51}.
+Most of the previous work assumed scenario 1 implicitly \cite{ref18,ref66}, but this is a strong assumption hampering the generalizability of the demorphing technique.
+Limited research has been conducted on demorphing in scenario 3, and most techniques seem to merely replicate the morph in both the outputs \cite{ref51}.

 In this work, we propose a demorphing technique free of any assumption regarding the identities of images (scenario 3) and can be used for both reference-based and reference-free demorphing. .